nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </p>

-Format: Click on the "*File*" tab at the top left hand corner of `myStudent` and click on "*Export*" in the dropdown menu, as shown in the image above.
+Format: Click on the "*File*" tab located at the top-left corner of `myStudent` and click on "*Export*" in the dropdown menu, as shown in the image above.

 * The csv files will be saved in the same location as the .json files as specified in `preferences.json`.
 * The default location is in a folder named `data` in the same location where you downloaded the myStudent.jar file.